yjm1849819727/yjm1849819727.github.io/index.md

 Here is **Jingming Yu (于静明)**.

-I am a student studying in the school of Information Science and Engineering,[Shandong University](https://www.sdu.edu.cn/index.htm) in China.
+I am a student studying in the school of Information Science and Engineering(Chongxin College),[Shandong University](https://www.sdu.edu.cn/index.htm) in China.

 If you are interested in any aspect of me, I would love to chat with you by email.